-The prophet Zoroaster (Zarathrustra in ancient Persian) is regarded as the founder of Zoroastrianism.
-It’s arguably the world’s oldest monotheistic faith.
+The prophet Zoroaster (Zarathrustra in ancient Persian) is regarded as the founder of Zoroastrianism, which is arguably the world’s oldest monotheistic faith.

 Most of what is known about Zoroaster comes from the Avesta—a collection of Zoroastrian religious scriptures.
 It’s unclear exactly when Zoroaster may have lived.

-Some scholars believe he was a contemporary of Cyrus the Great, a Persian king of the sixth century B.C., though most linguistic and archaeological evidence points to an earlier date—sometime between 1500 and 1200 B.C.
+Some scholars believe he was a contemporary of Cyrus the Great, a king of the Persian Empire in the sixth century B.C., though most linguistic and archaeological evidence points to an earlier date—sometime between 1500 and 1200 B.C.

 Zoroaster is thought to have been born in what is now northeastern Iran or southwestern Afghanistan.
 He may have lived in a tribe that followed an ancient religion with many gods (polytheism).
 This religion was likely similar to early forms of Hinduism.

 According to Zoroastrian tradition, Zoroaster had a divine vision of a supreme being while partaking in a pagan purification rite at age 30.
 Zoroaster began teaching followers to worship a single god called Ahura Mazda.